SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-~\cite{geyer2017differentially} applied CDP to FL frameworks which can maintain client-level DP by hiding the client's contributions during the training and made a trade-off between privacy and performance.
+The study~\cite{geyer2017differentially} applied CDP to FL frameworks which can maintain client-level DP by hiding the parties' contributions during the training and made a trade-off between privacy and performance.
 McMahan et al.~\cite{mcmahan2017learning} used a similar method to train Long Short-Term Memory (LSTM) models.
-Bhowmick et al.~\cite{bhowmick2018protection} proposed new optimal LDP mechanisms to protect the parameters in FL.
-They considered a practical threat model, limiting the power of potential adversaries.
-This method had better model performance than strict local privacy and provided stronger privacy guarantees than CDP.
-A novel framework based on LDP was proposed by Pihur et al.~\cite{pihur2018differentially} in federated settings, which provides both client-side and server-side privacy protections and improved model quality.
+LDP-FedSGD~\cite{zhao2020local} presented by Zhao et al. integrates FL and LDP to facilitate the crowdsourcing applications to achieve the machine learning model; Liu et al. first proposed an FL framework FLAME~\cite{liu2020flame} in the shuffle model; Li et al.~\cite{li2021rr} designed a privacy-enhanced FL scheme leveraging randomized response mechanism and the local adaptive differential privacy mechanism.
+Sun et al.~\cite{sun2020ldp} proposed a novel design of an LDP for FL.